Mazda MPV: Second generation (LW; 1999)

-The MPV was replaced in June 1999, using the short-wheelbase, front-wheel-drive platform, with the optional 4WD system discontinued in most markets, or replaced with an all-conditions all-wheel-drive system in some markets.
-It now featured dual sliding rear doors equipped with roll-down windows and a third row seat that could fold and tumble into a floor recess much like the Honda Odyssey.
+The MPV was replaced in June 1999, using the short-wheelbase, front-wheel-drive G platform, with the optional 4WD system discontinued in most markets, or replaced with an all-conditions all-wheel-drive system in some markets.
+It now featured dual sliding rear doors equipped with roll-down windows and a third-row seat that could fold and tumble into a floor recess much like the Honda Odyssey.
 In the North American markets, the MPV was set apart from other minivans by its comparatively sporty chassis.
+The new G platform allowed for a longer car with more interior space than the rear-wheel drive predecessor.

+In the Japanese domestic market, the second generation was a much stronger seller than its predecessor, with initial orders tripling the projected sales.

 At introduction, the MPV used the same 170 hp DOHC 2.5 L Ford Duratec V6 unit that powered the Ford Contour and Mercury Mystique and Cougar.
 DX models featured a two-place middle bench seat.
 The LX model featured two middle buckets with a feature whereby the passenger side seat could slide sideways (marketed as "side by slide"), power windows and locks, heated power mirrors, privacy glass, and antilock brakes.
 The ES model added leather seating surfaces, wood tone interior trim, side impact air bags on the front seats, bigger wheels, and dual zone front and rear air conditioners.

 In model year 2001, all models added child-safety seat tether anchors.
 An optional GFX sport appearance package was made available for LX and ES models, which included fog lights and aero body add-ons.
 The 2001 model year ran long, extending into early 2002 in anticipation of the 2002 refresh.